 Selected Cities - Most populated places in France have populations much less than 20000 residents.
 The table we used for this example was trimmed to exclude all populated places with populations less than 20000.

-Tinker Time - The tinkering we did toward the end of this example, to adjust colors to taste, is a classic part of the creative process in GIS and data presentation.
+Tinker Time - The tinkering we did in this example, to adjust colors to taste, is a classic part of the creative process in GIS and data presentation.
 The process is fun and addictive, so it is easy to spend more time tinkering with colors and formatting than on the data analysis.

 Trademarks - 多种 and 弧度 are trademarks of Manifold Software Limited.

 Manifold 9 - Style Pane Quickstart - Points - A fast and easy introduction to the new Style and formatting capabilities for Pionts in Manifold Release 9 and Viewer.
 Learn how to rapidly change colors, symbology, sizes and rotations including the use of vector symbols, fonts and even bitmap images.
 The new system is "always on" and immediately shows changes in the main workspace for rapid, easy choice of exactly the visual effect we want.
 This video gets right to the basics used every day.